 The big change with these plans is that they will now be regulated the same as large employer policies.
 Most importantly, this means that association health plans (AHPs) do not need to adhere to Obamacare rules, such as the requirement to offer plans with the ten essential benefits.

-According to Labor Secretary Alexander Acosta, “AHPs are about more choice, more access, and more coverage.”
+According to former Labor Secretary Alexander Acosta, “AHPs are about more choice, more access, and more coverage.”
 These plans will probably benefit enrollees by having lower premiums, and might even mean the difference between offering coverage or not for some small employers who struggle to afford Obamacare prices.

 But at what cost does access to more choice and cheaper premiums come at?